borntofrappe/project-euler/005 - Smallest multiple/README.md

 primeFactors(12); // [2 2 3]
 ```

 I leaned on recursion here, and despite the repeated use it still feels alien.
 The idea is to find the first number for which `n` can be evenly divided.
 This is without a doubt a prime number, as the loop cannot reach a non-prime value before finding a prime which is already a factor for said value.
-A rather cryptic way to say `primeFactors(12)` cannot reach `4` before finding `2`, a prime,
+A rather elaborate way to say `primeFactors(12)` cannot reach `4` before finding `2`, a prime.

 If such a prime is found, the function calls itself with the result of the division, merging the result and the newfound prime in an array.
 The base case for `n <= 1` returns an empty array, which leads to the final result being an array of the desired values.